meghanblyth/CV/README.md

 #### Solution orientated

-Thanks to over twenty years working in theatres, on productions and with dancers of all ages, I have developed a solution orientated approach to all challenges.
+Thanks to over twenty years working in theatres, on productions and in studios with performers of all ages, I have developed a solution orientated approach to all challenges.
 Working in performing arts comes with frequent unexpected challenges, which often require urgent attention and reconsiliation.
 I have become adept at dealing with issues in a calm, timely and solution orientated manner.

 #### Excellent communicator